Olufunsho-Bolutife/linux-bootcamp/Week 2/LAB4/README.md

 ### Note
 That port 80 will have to be opened in order  to be able to view the server in action usisng our IP address.

-Using the CLi we can view the status of our installed web server which is apache by running the following command
+Likewise, on the terminal, the status of the installed web server can be viewed and investigated by running the command below;

 *sudo service httpd status*